 For a large variety of use cases we do not need complete control over the exact layout of each individual component on the page, as could be achieved with a custom template, we just want to achieve a more polished look and feel.
-For these cases Panel ships with a number of default templates, which are defined by declaring three main content areas on the page, which can be populated as desired:
+For these cases Panel ships with a number of default templates, which are defined by declaring four main content areas on the page, which can be populated as desired:

 header: The header area of the HTML page